guigrpa/docx-templates/README.md

 Note that inside the loop, the variable relative to the current element being processed must be prefixed with `$`.

+It is possible to get the current, inner-most loop's index with the variable `$idx`, starting from `0`.

 Since JavaScript expressions are supported, you can for example filter the loop domain:

 ```